aguasonic/mistserver-docker/README.md

 * `-p 8080` - HTTP / HLS
 * `-v /etc/localhost:ro` - for timesync (read-only)

-Run
+Webinterface (first run --> step 2 and 3)
 -----------
 1. Webui: http://mydomain.tld:4242 and enter a username/password.
 2. Click on "Enable protocols" and change ports if necessary.
-3. Enter a "Human readable name" and set a thick to "Force JSON file save".
+3. Enter a "Human readable name" and thick "Force JSON file save".

 Setup live streaming with RTMP
 -----------